 |Phone:||613-533-6000 x77075 or 1-877-267-7406|

-Information Literacy in post-secondary and secondary education and in online learning; educational technology; inquiry-based learning
+Information Literacy and its assessment in post-secondary and secondary education; educational technology; inquiry-based learning

 Laverty, C. & Lee, E. (2013).
 Dialogic mapping and the research consultation.
 In C. Forbes & J. Bowers (Eds.)
 Rethinking Library Reference for Academic Libraries.
 Scarecrow Press.
 Forthcoming.